szbela87/insect_wingbeat_classification_fno/README.md

 ### Selection of Hyperparameters

-The required files for the selection procedure are in `ht_ft` directory.
+The required files for the hyperparameter's selection procedure are in `ht_ft` directory.
-To run the hyperparameter's selection process use the following command:
+To run the process use the following command:

 ```
 ./ht_ft.sh